Olympic Mountains: Flora

 The Sitka spruce zone is a lowland zone dominated by Sitka spruce and western hemlock.
 Precipitation is high, winters are mild, elevations are low.
 This forest zone is typically found at very low elevations on the western coastal plain and not in mountainous areas, although it can be found as high as 1900 ft.

 The lower elevations of the Olympic mountains, from roughly 480 ft up to 1800 ft – 3700 ft, feature the western hemlock zone, so-called because in most of the zone, the climax tree species would be western hemlock, even though much of the area is dominated by Douglas-fir.
 The reason for this is that Douglas-fir is an early seral species, and reproduces primarily after disturbances such as fire, logging, landslides, and windstorms.
 Western hemlock does not reproduce well on disturbed, exposed soil but germinates under the canopy of Douglas-fir, eventually overtaking the forest by shading out the Douglas-fir, which cannot reproduce in shade.
 In this zone, despite the high annual precipitation, drought stress in summer is sufficiently severe to limit growth of many species, such as Sitka spruce.
 Hardwoods such as bigleaf maple, willows, and red alder are limited to disturbed sites and riparian areas. red-cedar grows in the wettest sites.
 A very small area of the northeastern rain shadow contains the limited Douglas-fir zone, where it is too dry for western hemlock.

 Moving up in elevation and moisture availability is the silver fir zone, up to about 3900 ft.
 This zone gets more precipitation, and more of it as snow, than the lower, warmer, drier western hemlock zone.
 The cold and the snowpack combine to limit growth of lower-elevation plants.
 On the other hand, silver fir is less drought tolerant and less fire tolerant than either Douglas-fir or western hemlock.
 Slide alder (Alnus viridis sinuata) grows in snow-creep areas and avalanche chutes, along with yellow-cedar.
 Meadows of thimbleberry also grow in this zone, often intergrading between the slide alder chutes and the silver fir forest.

-The next higher forest zone is the mountain hemlock zone, the highest forest zone in the Olympic mountains.
+The next highest forest zone is the mountain hemlock zone, the highest forest zone in the Olympic mountains.
 In this zone most precipitation falls as snow and the snow-free growing season is very short.
 In the drier rainshadow side of the mountains, mountain hemlock is largely replaced by subalpine fir.
 At the higher elevations of the mountain hemlock/subalpine fir zone, tree cover is reduced to isolated stands of trees called tree islands, surrounded by subalpine meadows, in the subalpine parkland zone.
 Variations in substrate, topography, moisture, and snowpack depth and duration determine the vegetation community.
 Tree islands form on convex topography, which tends to gather less snow and shed it sooner than surrounding level or concave topography.